 A frequent lecturer on appellate advocacy and other topics, Amit’s recent engagements include speaking on appellate trends in commercial litigation at the New York State Judicial Institute’s Judicial Seminar Series (2025), debating federal appellate procedure at a Federalist Society event (2025) and presenting on a panel on civil appeals and argument at the New York State Bar Association’s Commercial Litigation Academy (2024).

-Amit was recognized on Lawdragon’s 500 Leading Litigators in America 2026 list.
+Amit was recognized on Lawdragon’s 500 Leading Litigators in America list and as a Benchmark Litigation Star.
 He holds a certificate in Economics of Blockchain and Digital Assets from the University of Pennsylvania Wharton’s Executive Education Program.